-Ellice T. Johnston Scholarship for Ceramic Arts
+The Ellice T. Johnston Scholarship Administered by CLAYFOLK

 From the early days of Clayfolk, Ellice T. Johnston was an inspiration and guiding light.
 In her memory Clayfolk has created this annual scholarship so that the support she provided to so many can live on in her honor.